gabrielkasmi/ood_instances_sophia/README.md

 # Motivation and objectives

 Deep learning based models for remote sensing of solar arrays often experience an impredictible performance drop when deployed to a new location ([Wang et. al. (2017)](https://ieeexplore.ieee.org/document/8457965)).
-This problem is known as the failure to generalize out-of-domain (OOD).
+This problem is caused by the fact that machine learning methods struggle to generalize out-of-domain (OOD).
 In this poster, we design an experimental setup that aims at disentangling the impact of the background and the solar array type on OOD performance.

 The setup consists in a synthetic dataset that mixes different types of solar arrays (which we call "instances") and different types of background.
-The leverage this synthetic dataset to study OOD generalization in two directions :
+We leverage this synthetic dataset to study OOD generalization in two directions :
 - In the first case, we consider a fixed source dataset and see whether a model fails to generalize to new instances or new backgrounds
 - In the second case, we consider a fixed target dataset and see whether OOD generalization can be affected by the composition of the source dataset